TwitterpinterestFacebook

 1970s: Observations by Dr. Vera Cooper Rubin produced enough evidence to convince the scientific community that the vast bulk of the mass in the universe is invisible and unknown in origin and character, giving rise to the term the "dark matter."

-1980: NASA's Voyager-1 transmits the first images of Saturn and its rings.
+1980: NASA's Voyager-1 transmits the first close-up images of Saturn and its rings.

 1985: Charon starts eclipsing Pluto enabling the establishment of the size of the planet as 2,300 kilometers.